hazelcast/hazelcast-reference-manual/src/JCache-APIFactory.md

 ### Implementing Factory and FactoryBuilder

-The `javax.cache.configuration.Factory` implementations configure features like `CacheEntryListener`, `ExpirePolicy`, and `CacheLoader`s or `CacheWriter`s.
+The `javax.cache.configuration.Factory` implementations configure features like `CacheEntryListener`, `ExpiryPolicy`, and `CacheLoader`s or `CacheWriter`s.
 These factory implementations are required to distribute the different features to members in a cluster environment like Hazelcast.
 Therefore, these factory implementations have to be serializable.

 `Factory` implementations are easy to do, as they follow the default Provider- or Factory-Pattern.
 The sample class